John Okoth (rugby union): Club

 After some pressure from some friends he began to play rugby, joining Nakura RFC.
 He vice-captained the Nakura RFC 2nd XV in the 2018–19 Eric Shirley Shield season.
 He layer joined the Menehai Oilers RFC.
 He played in the 2022 Currie Cup First Division for the Simbas.

 International

 He was named in the Kenya under-15 squad for their tour of France in 2013.
 Although missing the 2019 U20 Barthés Trophy he was named in the Kenya under-20 squad for the 2019 World Rugby Under 20 Trophy.
 Starting at inside centre in all their games.

 He made his debut for the national side in 2019 playing against Uganda in the Elgon Cup.
 He came runners-up in both the 2019 Victoria Cup and the 2021–22 Rugby Africa Cup.
 He played in all of Kenya's games in the 2023 RWC Final Qualification Tournament scoring against Hong Kong China.

-He began playing for the Kenyan sevens side in 2023, later being names in the squad for the 2024 Summer Olympics.
+He began playing for the Kenyan sevens side in 2023, later being named in the squad for the 2024 Summer Olympics.